 - Backlight: Great if you exercise at night.

-- Computer link: the fancier models will hook up to a computer and download information.
+- Computer/App link: the fancier models will hook up to a computer or transmit information via Bluetooth to a phone app for you to save, view, and analyze.

 Choosing the Right Heart Rate Monitor